tigersoldier/company-lsp/README.md

     asynchronously.
  * `company-lsp-enable-snippet`: Set it to non-nil if you want to enable snippet expansion on completion.
 Set it to nil to disable this feature.
+ * `company-lsp-enable-recompletion`: If set to non-nil, when company-lsp finishes completion, it checks if the current point is before any completion trigger characters.
+If yes, it re-triggers another completion request.

+    This is useful in cases such as `std` is completed as `std::` in C++."

 ## Defining completion snippet for a certain language